nitish7562/Docker/Nitish_Docker.md

 ## What is container
 * A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
-* A Docker container is a lightweight, standalone, executable package that includes everything needed to run a piece of software: code, runtime, system tools, libraries, and settings.
-It is built from a Docker image and can run consistently on any system that has Docker installed.

 ![image](https://www.docker.com/wp-content/uploads/2021/11/docker-containerized-appliction-blue-border_2.png)

 ## Docker Files